 Nonetheless, it is always worth paying a visit to Angelina’s near the Louvre, the pastries are works of art, the building itself is a confection and it is always open in August especially for the tourists…

 When house-sitting in Paris one is fortunate that the Metro gives access to almost any where you want to go – even in August when the much of the city takes on the guise of a sleepy village in the provinces – one can still travel easily and efficiently all over the place.
 A trip to Versailles in August from the northern centre of the city took only 45 minutes.

-After touring the network of lakes, the Trianon, the miles of avenues of trees oak, cypress, amongst many other varieties, we returned to look at the intricate parterre.
+After touring the network of lakes and the Trianon we walked the miles of avenues of trees.
+There were oak, cypress, and many other varieties of trees.
+Then finally we returned to look at the intricate parterre.
 The gardens were at once splendid, and incredibly intricate.

-Closer inspection showed exactly how manicured each and every shrub and tree really was, as the groundsmen hand sheared all the angled topiary.
+Closer inspection showed exactly how manicured each and every shrub and tree really was.
+As you can see, the groundsmen hand sheared all the angled topiary.
 This is one way to sustain employment in a growing population during a recession.

 Lamia Walker is the founder of HouseSitMatch.com.

 Reference Sites –